 Real accounts: Debit What comes in and Credit What Goes out

 These are related to Balance Sheet Items.
-Example is Land and Building, Furniture and Fixture, Cash, Plant and equipment.
-Real accounts are those which have effect more than one year.
+An example is Land and Building, Furniture and Fixture, Cash, Plant and equipment.
+Real accounts are those which have an effect more than one year.

 Real Account treatment rule:

 Credit What Goes Out